Elementary Schooler's Take Action for Kids in Ukraine

 At Franklin Elementary School in Santa Ana, California, students hosted a "Charge for Ukraine" event, raising $1,500 for the children of Ukraine.
 Students discussed the war amongst each other and decided they wanted to raise awareness and raise funds.

 The message we would like to send to other volunteers is to believe in the generosity of children; they want to help other children.
-Just jump in with both feet and let the stories move you. - Teachers, Ms. Sweeney and Mr. Ramirez
+Just jump in with both feet and let the stories move you.

-The Franklin community was eager to help and the students were motivated to donate, with one second-grader even asking her mom to take out $25 from her savings account.
-Similarly, a third-grader handing over a handful of coins shared, "this is all I could give, but I really wanted to help."
-When asked what they would want to say to other volunteers looking to help, two Franklin teachers, Ms. Sweeney and Mr. Ramirez answered, "The message we would send to other volunteers is to believe in the generosity of children; they want to help other children.
+When asked what they would want to say to other volunteers looking to help, two Franklin teachers, Ms. Sweeney and Mr. Ramirez, replied, "The message we would send to other volunteers is to believe in the generosity of children.
+They want to help other children.
 Just jump in with both feet and let the stories move you.
 Your compassion and generosity will go a long way to comfort those in need.
 Anything counts and makes a difference."

 The Franklin Community was eager to help and had a positive response from the beginning.
 Their children were motivated to donate.
 A second grader asked her mom if she could take $25 dollars out from hersavings account to donate.
 A third grader shared, “This is all I could give, but I really wanted to help.”, handing over a hand full of coins. -Franklin Elementary School